Category: Snorkel

 Common Itinerary for private boat tours

 What you will gain in the flexibility from booking a private boat you do not gain in the ability to change the snorkeling itinerary.
 Boat tours are designed to go certain places for safety and regulation reasons but you will however maintain the freedom of how long you spend there.
-But this is ok because there are tons of benefits outside of changing the timeline of the itenary or the start time.
+But this is ok because there are tons of benefits outside of changing the timeline of the itinerary or the start time.

 Private Snorkeling Tours in Cozumel for Cruise Passengers